 To be eligible you must meet these requirements:

-- Lottery fundraising is not the only source of generating revenue.
+- Demonstrate that Lottery fundraising is not the only source of generating revenue.

 If your charitable organization is interested in applying for a lottery licence an eligibility review must first be conducted.
 Please complete the Budget/ Eligibility Submission Form.
 Eligibility can take a minimum of two weeks to process.